Florida State Road 72: History

-Future

-Starting in the summer of 2021, the I-75 interchange will be upgraded to a diverging diamond interchange.
-The project also includes noise barrier walls, sidewalks, bike lanes added along SR 72, and auxiliary lanes for both directions of Interstate 75 from the interchange to the Proctor Road overpass.
-The project is expected to cost around $51 million and is anticipated to be completed by summer 2023.
+In May 2024, SR 72's interchange with Interstate 75 was upgraded to a diverging diamond interchange.

+Stickney Point is named for Ben Stickney, an early resident of Siesta Key who owned a house just south of the bridge.

 Major intersections

 County Road 72A

 County Road 72A (CR 72A) is a west-to-east suffixed alternate of SR 72.
-The road is named "Proctor Road," and much of it is four lanes wide.
+The road is called Proctor Road and much of it is four lanes wide.
 It begins as a four-lane undivided highway at US 41 and does not become a divided highway until it reaches the Sarasota County Technical Institute.
 At McIntosh Road, it narrows to a two-lane undivided highway.
 At Honore Avenue, it widens to a four-lane divided highway.
 After the intersection of Cattleman Road and Grove Point Boulevard, the road narrows down to a two-lane undivided highway before crossing over I-75 with no access, then returns to ground level after a power sub-station on the northeast corner of the overpass.
 After the intersection of a one-lane dead-end street named Falcon Place, it curves to the southeast where it will eventually meet up with its parent route at a signalized intersection with Dove Avenue.
 A former right of way of the road can be seen on the northeast corner of the terminus.

+CR 72A was the original alignment of SR 72 prior to the 1950s.